InsaneBroccoli/bf_controller_tuning/markdown/technical Documentation/technical_Documentation.md

 ### Compensating the I-Term

 The integral term in a PID controller addresses long-term errors, ensuring steady corrections over time.
 However, it can become problematic during quick stick movements, where it may overcorrect and destabilize the system.
 To avoid this, compensation methods adjust the influence of the I-term based on the situation, suppressing it during rapid changes while allowing it to integrate errors during slower movements.
 This approach helps maintain both precision and responsiveness.
-For more information, refer to the [Compensate I-Term documentation](https://github.com/InsaneBroccoli/bf_controller_tuning/blob/PA_final/markdown/Frequency_Response/Compensate_Iterm.md).
+Have a look at [Compensate I-Term documentation](https://github.com/InsaneBroccoli/bf_controller_tuning/blob/PA_final/markdown/Frequency_Response/Compensate_Iterm.md) to see how we added compensation to the calculation.

-## 3.3 evaluation
+## 3.3 Evaluation

 Evaluation is a critical part of understanding and improving the behavior of the control system.
 This section outlines key analytical steps, such as analyzing time-domain responses and interpreting frequency-domain data to assess system dynamics comprehensively.